fruitcake/laravel-cors/readme.md

 Require the `barryvdh/laravel-cors` package in your composer.json and update your dependencies.

-    $ composer require barryvdh/laravel-cors:0.2.x
+    $ composer require barryvdh/laravel-cors

 Add the CorsServiceProvider to your app/config/app.php providers array:

      'Barryvdh\Cors\CorsServiceProvider',

-For Laravel 5.x, you need to add the Middleware to your App Kernel:
+Then add the Middleware to your App Kernel:

     'Barryvdh\Cors\Middleware\HandleCors',